About JORDAN HOLIDAYS

 Getting There JORDAN

-London Heathrow to Amman operate daily, seat pitch approx 33’’, luggage allowance 20kgs.
+London Heathrow to Amman operate daily, with onward connects to Aqaba. seat pitch approx 31’’, luggage allowance 1 piece upto 30 kgs.

-London Heathrow to Amman, Damascus, Cairo and Beirut operates daily, seat pitch approx 32’’, luggage allowance 20kgs.
+London Heathrow to Amman, operates daily, seat pitch approx 31’’, luggage allowance 23kgs.

 - Premium check in area , access to departure and arrival lounge, seats that recline into fully flat beds (seat recline depends on individual aircraft check with us before booking), personal TV screens, choice of excellent cuisine and fine wines.